Battle of Sitka: Day one

-On or about October 1, Neva was towed by the Aleut from Krestof Sound into the shoals near the mouth of the Indian River.
+On or around October 1, Neva was towed by the Aleut from Krestof Sound into the shoals near the mouth of the Indian River.
 A Russian landing party, led by Baranov and accompanied by about 150 men, assaulted the Tlingit compound, only to be met by continuous volleys of gunfire.
 The Aleuts panicked and broke ranks, retreating to the shore where their baidarkas waited.

 The Kiks.ádi warriors, led by their new War Chief Ḵʼalyaan (Katlian) — wearing a Raven mask and armed with a blacksmith's hammer, surged out of Shis'kí Noow and engaged the attacking force in hand-to-hand combat; a second wave of Tlingit emerged from the adjacent woods in a "pincer" maneuver.
 Baranov was seriously injured and the Russians fell back to the water's edge, just as Neva opened fire to cover the retreat.
 Twelve of the attackers were killed and many others injured during the melee, and the Russians were forced to abandon several small artillery pieces on the beach.
 Lisiansky reports only two were killed, but fourteen wounded (one mortally), and they were able to save their guns.

 That night, the Tlingit rejoiced at having repulsed the Russian onslaught.